top of page

 Hypha Intellectual Property Statement

-© Beyond Words.
-2025.
-All rights reserved.
-The Hypha text-dance-translation technique—including all associated steps, processes, and conceptual frameworks—is the original intellectual property of Helen Calcutt and the Beyond Word collective and is protected by international copyright law.
-Any replication, adaptation, or use of Hypha without prior written consent is strictly prohibited and may result in legal action.
+The Hypha text-dance-translation technique — including all associated steps, processes, and conceptual frameworks — is the original intellectual property of Helen Calcutt and the Beyond Words collective and is protected by international copyright law.
+Any replication, adaptation, or use of Hypha without prior written consent is strictly prohibited.
 Please respect the creative integrity of this work.

 bottom of page